-Distributed: Distribute Queue is to share load between the workers; this will handled by Load balancing concept.
-Whoever is having highest work will be acting as scheduler and also we can decide worker capacity as well DQ-Load balancing!
+Distributed: Distribute Queue is to share the load between the workers; this will be handled by the load balancing concept.
+Whoever is having the highest work will be acting as a scheduler and also we can decide worker capacity as well as DQ-Load balancing!

 29. What are the uses of grouping activities?

 Create a set of activities having a common error transition.